Comparing A Dental Assistant Vs Dental Hygienist

 Who is a Dental Assistant?

 Just like dental hygienists, dental assistants help patients achieve sound oral health by providing crucial help to a dental team.
-Unlike dental hygienists, however, a dental assistant’s exact duties are quite limited.
+Unlike dental hygienists, however, a dental assistant’s exact duties are limited.

 Generally, though, dental assistants help take care of patients and keep records.
 They can’t, however, perform certain functions such as applying fluoride, sealants, and other cavity prevention treatments - tasks that dental hygienists are qualified to perform.